 Home automation apps to watch For

-As 2019 chugs along, there are already some home automation apps to keep a close eye on.
+There are already some home automation apps to keep a close eye on.
 The App Store and Google Play have a few apps making a developmental debut in hopes they can change our lives for the better just a little bit at a time.
 If you’re interested in checking out these home automation apps, here are a few good ones.

 1.SmartThings for iOS and Android devices works as a smart appliance hub right on your device.
 After purchasing the $300 kit for all the necessary sensors, you can control everything in your house from your phone.